exploratory-io/book/import/SPARQL.md

 You can find list of SPARQL endpoint examples from [this site](https://www.w3.org/wiki/SparqlEndpoints).

+From the list, copy an endpoint URL and paste it to endpoint Input Field.
+Or type in your endpoint URL.

 For example, if you want to get data from [DBPedia](https://wiki.dbpedia.org/) you can use `http://dbpedia.org/sparql/` as your Endpoint URL.